University of Arkansas

 Blackberry Breeding Program

 Innovation and improvement distinguish the University of Arkansas (UA) blackberry variety development program.
-Directed by Dr. John Clark, the program continues its evaluation and release of new, erect, floricane blackberry cultivars with special focus on improved productivity, berry size and flavor.
+Directed by Dr. John Clark, the program develops and evaluates both floricane and primocane cultivars.
+The selection of new floricane blackberry varieties centers on improving productivity, berry size and flavor.
 Floricane varieties fruit on second year canes that have overwintered.
-Floricane cultivars perform best in temperate climate conditions.
+These cultivars perform best in temperate climate conditions.
 Severe winter temperatures may damage unprotected canes.
-Flowering is limited to the a single period of active growth upon breaking dormancy.
-This flower set concentrates the floricane crop in a short harvest window from early to mid summer.
+Flowering is limited to a single period of active growth upon breaking dormancy.
+This flower set concentrates the floricane crop in a short harvest window from early to mid-summer.

 In 2004, Dr. Clark introduced the first primocane blackberry varieties.
 Unique to the U of A blackberry variety program, primocane blackberry varieties produce flower and fruit on canes that grow in the same year.
 No overwintering is required.
 Depending on temperatures in the spring and summer, in temperate latitude regions primocane cultivars produce fruit in the late summer and early fall.
 Used in combination with floricane varieties, primocanes can substantially prolong the period in which the grower can place blackberry fruit in the market.